 For Robot Chicken, the Stoopid Monkey Vanity Plate is different each episode; all of them are a still picture of a monkey being Too Dumb to Live or already dead.
 For the first half of Season 5, episodes only featured the standard Stoopid Monkey logo that was introduced in Titan Maximum.
 The second half of the season featured Fan Art style pictures.

 On the first season of The Brak Show, the beginning of each episode showed the title of an old television show, with one word changed to the name 'Brak' (i.e. Leave it to Brak).
-The end of every episode throughout the series has a different song or piece of dialogue.

 The intro to Buzz Lightyear of Star Command would sometimes have a humorous incident occur when Buzz gets to the TV (i.e. he smacks right into the TV, or Wheezy and RC knock him away).
 Fittingly enough, the montage of clips from the episodes would vary depending on which gag they used.